cf201d51/about-me/README.md

 ## Feature Tasks

-- Page content should include some include some information about me.
+- Page content should include some information about me.
 - In JavaScript prompt the user, using the `prompt()` method, for their name, and store the response in a variable in order to personalize output.
 - Use the `confirm()` method to get responses where appropriate.
 - In JavaScript use the `alert()` method to give responses to the page user.